jptrainor/documin/README.md

 * Little to no need to maintain a database, or even be aware of the existence of a database.
 * Trivially simple to deploy.
 * No need to index the entire file set in order to get started.
 The system becomes aware of a file the first time it is accessed by the browser.
-* Ability to index, or reindex, the entire database.
+* Ability easily reindex the entire database if files are moved around for any reason.
-    * And this is safe - consequence free - operation, other than the time it takes.
-* No security implemented by the web interface beyond the write-only interface.
+* No security implemented by the web interface beyond the add-only interface.
     * Security is left to the underlying web server and file system configuration.

 ## Anti-Requirements